MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 ## Maintain data compliance

 Generated question-and-answer pairs follow the same rules of visibility as other content in that community.
-Your uploaded source files are stored on Microsoft SharePoint with other files in that community and are viewable by all members of that community.
+Your uploaded source files are stored on [Microsoft SharePoint](/viva/engage/get-started-with-viva-engage/file-storage) with other files in that community and are viewable by all members of that community.

-The imported files are stored with other files from that community [on Microsoft SharePoint](/viva/engage/get-started-with-viva-engage/file-storage).

 >[!NOTE]
 >Currently this premium feature is only available for communities, but will soon be accessible to Engage admins on the Answers page.
 Viva Engage premium is included with a _Viva Suite_ or _Employee Communities and Communications_ license.